ptswarm/reFlutter/README.md

 </details>

 ### Usage on iOS
-Install the resulting ipa in a convenient way.
+Use the IPA file created after the execution of `reflutter main.ipa` command.
 To see which code is loaded through DartVM, you need to run the application on the device. reFlutter prints its output in console logs in XCode with the `reflutter` tag.
 <p align="center"><img src="https://user-images.githubusercontent.com/87244850/135860648-a13ba3fd-93d2-4eab-bd38-9aa775c3178f.png" width="100%"/></p>

 ### To Do